 Graph 1.
 Total capital formation, current prices

-In original terms, national capital formation investment decreased $3.6b from the June quarter 2014 estimate to reach a total of $107.9b in September quarter 2014.
-The decline was driven by a decrease in gross fixed capital formation of $4.8b by the general government sector.
-This was partly offset by an increase in gross fixed capital formation by the household sector of $1.0b.
-The decline in investment of gross fixed capital formation by general government was driven by state and local general government (-$3.8b) and national general government (-$1.0b).
-The investment by the household sector was driven by investment in dwellings of $1.1b.
+In original terms, national capital formation investment decreased -$17.3b from the December quarter 2014 estimate to reach a total of $96.1b in March quarter 2015.
+The fall was driven by a decrease in gross fixed capital formation of -$8.9b by the non-financial corporations sector coupled with the household sector (-$3.7b) and the general government sector (-$1.9b).
+The fall in investment of gross fixed capital formation by the non-financial corporations sector was driven by private non-financial corporations (-$9.0b).

 Source(s): Table 4.
 National Financial Assets and Liabilities ($ million); Table 6.
 Financial Assets and Liabilities of Non-Financial Corporations ($ million); Table 14.
 Financial Assets and Liabilities of Financial Corporations ($ million); Table 27.
 Financial Assets and Liabilities of General Government ($ million); Table 33.
 Financial Assets and Liabilities of Households ($ million)

-During September quarter 2014, national net borrowing was $14.6b, driven mainly by general government borrowing of $16.4b and non-financial corporations borrowing of $15.2b.
-By contrast, the household and financial corporations sectors lent $14.9b and $2.1b to other sectors respectively.
+During March quarter 2015, national net borrowing was $10.9b, driven mainly by non-financial corporations borrowing of $21.6b and general government borrowing of $8.0b.
+By contrast, the financial corporations and household sectors lent $11.3b and $7.4b to other sectors respectively.